MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/storage.md

 ## What are Local storage and Session storage?

 The browser lets you store data against a key.
+Up 5MB.

 Local storage data has no expiration time.
 It applies across tabs/windows of the same site.